-The Endurance of Cultural Identity provides a hands-on experience for learning the basics of the endangered Lakota language.
+The Endurance of Cultural Identity exhibit provides a hands-on experience for learning the basics of the endangered Lakota language.
 It will guide and inform the viewers about Lakota language resources at Briggs Library and SDSU.
 Understanding and learning the Lakota language is important so that someday it does not become history.

 There are different dialects, or regional varieties, of the Oceti Sakowin language: Lakota, Dakota, and Nakota.
 This exhibit focuses mainly on the Lakota dialect.
 The dialects are mutually intelligible, meaning the speakers of the different dialects can typically understand each other.
 South Dakota State University is located in the Dakota dialect territory.